The History of Wilson Golf Clubs

-The Wilson Staff golf department came into existence in 1914 after the emergence of Walter Hagen as a major sporting personality in the United States.
-After his U.S. Open win, a need for a major golfing brand was inherent in the U.S. market.
+The Wilson Staff golf department was founded in 1914 after the emergence of Walter Hagen as a major sporting personality in the United States.
+After his U.S. Open win, a need for a major golf brand was inherent in the U.S. market.

 Between the Wars

-American golfer Gene Sarazen became the first adviser to Wilson Staff, and the company began creating their clubs with his professional advice.
+American golfer Gene Sarazen became the first adviser to Wilson Staff, and the company began creating its clubs with his professional advice.
 In 1933, Wilson introduced the Wilson Ogg-mented irons.
 These new irons revolutionized clubs in the United States, moving the weight of the club away from the heel and to the ball-striking sweet spot of the head.

 Introduction of the Sand Wedge

-Also in 1933, Gene Sarazen began experimenting for Wilson with a club that would move through sand bunkers smoothly.
+Also in 1933, Gene Sarazen began experimenting with a club that would move through sand bunkers smoothly.
 He welded a piece of metal to the sole of the club, giving it a weighted bottom that would bounce off the sand or ground.
-The club would come to be known as the R-90 sand wedge and sold an astounding 50,000 copies in its first year on the market.
+The club would come to be known as the R-90 sand wedge and sold an astounding 50,000 units in its first year on the market.

 Top Club on Tour